Searching for a guide on how to run the SFC command on Windows 11? You are at the right place. Here, you will learn it with the necessary details.

 3. Give it some time to finish the process.

 Usually, it will take 5-10 minutes.
-But, you may experience even longer processing time depending on various things.
+But, you may experience even longer processing times depending on various things.

 2. Run in Recovery Mode: